Estecka/mc-Variants-CIT-wiki/Getting Started & Troubleshooting.md

 ### Check the variant ID and the data structure of the item.
 If both the module and models are loaded, then it means you model names don't match the item's variant ID, or that the module could not find the variant ID.

-In game, put an item in your main-hand, and use use the the command `/data get entity @s SelectedItem.components` in order to quickly check that the components on the item match the one expected by the module.
+In game, put an item in your main-hand, and use the the command `/data get entity @s SelectedItem.components` in order to quickly check that the components on the item match the one expected by the module.
-For NBT-based modules, how those components are structured, this will also show the structure of the component, so you can check your nbtPath.
+For NBT-based modules, this will also show the structure of the component, so you can check your nbtPath.

 Modules that perform some heavy transformation on the data (such as `custom_name` or `component_data`) can take `"debug":true` as parameter, which will print the final variant IDs of any item it encounters into the console log.
 For other module types, double check [how the variant ID is computed](./Module-Types).

-## Missing models
+## Missing models or textures
+(A.k.a. the pink and black checkerboard.)

 If you use ModernFix, try disabling [Dynamic Resources](https://github.com/embeddedt/ModernFix/wiki/Dynamic-Resources-FAQ).

 Otherwise, double check that the baked models, model parents, or item states are correct.

+Optifine allows for pack structures and asset formats that are illegal in vanilla minecraft.
+If you are trying to port an optifine-formatted pack, even if the models are already provided to you, you may still need to make modifications to them, and move some files around to directories where Minecraft will actually load them.

+If possible, try testing your models and item states in vanilla minecraft, by using the `item_model` component instead of a CIT module.

-## Items aren't held correctly
+## Items aren't held correctly, missing animations
 Check that you are using the correct model parent. `item/generated` for regular items, `item/handheld` for regular tools and weapons.

-Models for weapons with complexes animations like bows and tridents cannot be generated automatically from textures.
+Models for weapons with complexes animations like bows, shields and tridents cannot be generated automatically from textures.
 For those, you'll need to provide custom item states and baked models, using the vanilla assets as an example.

+If possible, try testing your models and item states in vanilla minecraft, by using the `item_model` component instead of a CIT module.